 Your cost for either drug may depend on the condition you’re using it to treat and your dosage.
 The actual price you’ll pay for either drug depends on your insurance plan, your location, and the pharmacy you use.

 It’s not known whether Promacta is safe to use during pregnancy.
-Animal studies have shown that there’s possible harm to babies when the drug is given to pregnant mothers during pregnancy.
-Butanimal studies don’t always predict what will occur in humans.
+Animal studies have shown that there’s possible harm to a fetus when the drug is given to a pregnant animal.
+However, animal studies don’t always predict what will occur in humans.

-If you’re pregnant or thinking about becoming pregnant, talk with your doctor.
+If you’re pregnant or planning to become pregnant, let your doctor know.
 They can talk with you about the right treatment options for your condition.

 It’s not known whether Promacta is safe to take during pregnancy.
 If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while you’re using Promacta.

 It’s recommended that you avoid taking Promacta while breastfeeding.
-This is due to possible medication side effects in breastfed children.
+This is due to possible medication side effects in children who are breastfed.
 Animal studies have shown that the drug can pass into the breast milk of animals.
-But animal studies don’t always predict what will occur in humans.
+However, animal studies don’t always predict what will occur in humans.

-If you’re breastfeeding, talk with your doctor.
+If you’re breastfeeding or planning to do so, talk with your doctor.
 They can suggest treatment options other than Promacta for your condition.

 Here are answers to some frequently asked questions about Promacta.